StamusNetworks/suricata-ls-vscode/README.md

 * Server Path: ``C:\\Users\\User\\AppData\\Local\\Programs\\Python\\Python310\\Scripts\\suricata-language-server.exe``
 * Suricata Path: ``C:\\Program Files\\Suricata\\suricata.exe``

+If you have Docker installed on your system, you can skip the installation of Suricata by checking the `Container Mode` option.
+Suricata commands will then be run inside a container.

 ## Features

 It provides auto-completion of Suricata keywords with access to the documentation: